 The Human Resources Department maintains a classification plan for all positions of employment within the County subject to preliminary approval by the County Administrator, and final approval by the Board of County Commissioners.
-The placement of each position in the classification plan is determined in accordance with the qualifications required, difficulty and responsibility of its designated duties.
+The determination of the placement of a position and where it is classified is based on the minimum qualifications, knowledge, skills and abilities necessary to perform the essential functions outlined in the job description, the level of difficulty, and the degree of responsibility.